Danielle Stislicki Update: New Photos Released Of Missing Farmington Hills Woman

 When Danielle failed to show up for their planned dinner, her friend became worried and headed to the Independence Green apartment complex where Danielle lives.
 When the friend arrived, she found Danielle’s Jeep Renegade parked near her apartment.
 Danielle did not show up for work on Saturday, the following morning.

 Local law enforcement later announced that inside Danielle’s locked Jeep was her purse, her identification, and her credit cards.
-Danielle’s keys and cell phone were nowhere to be found, which police announce is very suspicious.
+Danielle’s keys and cell phone were nowhere to be found, which police found very suspicious.

 Authorities announced her key ring contains a unique key charm consisting of a yellow figure with a green body and yellow legs.
 Danielle’s cell phone is a Samsung Galaxy Core Prime in a rose gold case.